AkiKurisu/UniChat/README.md

 ## Demo

-Here are some of the sample apps I've made.
-Because they include some commercial plug-ins, only Build versions are available.
+Here are some apps I've made.
+Since they include some commercial plugins, only Build versions are available.

 See [Release](https://github.com/AkiKurisu/UniChat/releases) page